afolachea/prosperoware/README.md

-# prosperoware
+# prosperoware-work-sample

-Work sample for Prosperoware
+Work sample for Prosperoware.
+Work in progress.